elinsoftware/buzzpost-listener-react/readme.md

 ```
 ### Service Portal

-To run the app in Service Portal you just need to load the app (javascript file) as a part of ServicePortal theme or widget.
+To run the app in Service Portal you just need to load the app (javascript file) as a part of Service Portal theme or widget.